 Merchant Cash Advance vs. Bank Loan: 5 Differences to Note

-Whether you’re looking to apply for a merchant cash advance or a bank loan, there are costs associated with accessing funding for your business.
+Whether you’re looking to apply for a merchant cash advance or a traditional bank loan, there are costs associated with accessing funding for your business.
 But how costs for those funding options are calculated are very different.

 With a bank loan, you’ll get a more traditional approach.
 The lender will assign you an interest rate based on business or possibly personal creditworthiness, and it’ll be represented as an annual rate.
 The lender uses that rate to amortize your loan, and each payment will include both principal and interest.